List of criminal organizations in DC Comics: Many Arms of Death in other media

 The Many Arms of Death appear in season two of Batwoman.
 They consist of Pike, Rapier, Dire-Flail, and an assortment of unnamed members.
 The Many Arms of Death are depicted as an assassin group from Coryana that is loyal to Safiyah Sohail and do her bidding.

+Marabunta

+A group of mercenaries in high-tech army ant armor that battled Batwing.

 Masters of Disaster

 The Masters of Disaster are a group of superpowered mercenaries that have powers derived from the elements.

+Mayhem

+Led by KGBeast, Mayhem included Stranglehold, Cheshire, Braze, NKVDemon, and Maelstrom.

 Men from N.O.W.H.E.R.E.

 First appearing in Doom Patrol (vol. 2) #35, the Men from N.O.W.H.E.R.E. is an organization that is dedicated to the extermination of eccentricity and difference after their soul husks have been harvested by the Agency and the Telephone Avatar during World War II.
 They once captured Flex Mentallo and targeted Danny the Street.

 Men from N.O.W.H.E.R.E. in other media

 In the TV series Doom Patrol, the Bureau of Normalcy is based on the Men from N.O.W.H.E.R.E.